nik-ez/snowiq-docs/soc-event-management.md

 ![Event Creation](/images/soc/soc-event-management/event-creation.png){: .width-sm}{: data-lightbox="2"}

 **Note:** Because the newly created Event isn't Active yet, it can be edited or deleted.
-Once the Event is Active, these are no longer an option.
+Once the Event is Active, these these options are no longer available.

 <section id="Event-Activation" markdown="1">

 ## Event Activation

-Once the creation of Phases and Assignments is completed, the next step is to activate the Event, by following the steps below:
+Once the creation of Phases and Assignments is completed, the next step is to activate the Event by following the steps below:

 * Navigate back to the Event Management page.
 * Click 'Activate' as seen below.
 Click 'Activate' on the prompt.